 The test is based on the property of solubility of lipids in organic solvents and insolubility in water.

 PRINCIPLE: The oil will float on water because of lesser specific gravity.

-TEST: Take 3ml of solvents in each test tube and add 5 drops of sample.
-For water and ethanol, it is insoluble and for chloroform and ether, it is soluble and hence the given sample is lipid.
+TEST: Take 3ml of solvents in each test tube and add 5 drops of a sample.
+For water and ethanol, it is insoluble and for chloroform and ether, it is soluble and hence the given sample is a lipid.

 PRINCIPLE: The oil does not wet the paper.

-TEST: Take 3ml of ether in a test tube and dissolve 5 drops of oil in tit.
+TEST: Take 3ml of ether in a test tube and dissolve 5 drops of oil in it.
 Put a drop of the solution on the filter paper and let it dry.
 A translucent spot on the filter paper was observed and this indicates the greasy character of the lipid.

 The water molecule due to the high surface tensions has a tendency to come together and form a separate layer.
 This is why the oil and water emulsion is unstable in the presence of substances that lower the surface tension of water.
 Eg: Sodium carbonate, soap, bile salts, etc.

-TEST FOR UNSATURATION: The unsaturated fatty acids absorb iodine at the double bonds until all the double bonds are saturated with iodine.
+The unsaturated fatty acids absorb iodine at the double bonds until all the double bonds are saturated with iodine.
 Hence the amount of iodine required to impart its color to the solution is a measure of the degree of the fatty acids.